Park Passport

 Weather:

-It is typically colder and more windy in New York Harbor than in elsewhere in the New York City metropolitan area.
+It is typically colder and more windy in New York Harbor than elsewhere in New York City.
 Winters are cold and damp.
 Spring and Fall can range from chilly to warm.
 Summers are warm to hot and humid.

 Directions:

-Ellis Island is located in New York Harbor and can only be reached by boat.
-Ferries are operated by Statue City Cruises and depart from The Battery in Lower Manhattan in New York City.
-Ferries are also available from Liberty State Park in Jersey City, New Jersey.
+Ellis Island is located in New York Harbor and can only be reached by ferry.
+Ferries are operated by Statue City Cruises and depart from The Battery in New York City or from Liberty State Park in Jersey City, NJ.

 For more details ›